abizzaar/purple-project1/README.md

-Pure Chat (Built by adding functionality to Facebook Comment Box with the MERN Stack)
+PureChat
 ===================

 [Link to Bryan Gilbraith's Tutorial](https://medium.com/@bryantheastronaut/ok-here-we-go-b9f683c5a00c)

 *MERN: a software stack of free and open-source JS software for web development consisting of MongoDB, Express.js, React.js, Node.js.*

+Built by adding functionality to Facebook Comment Box with the MERN Stack.

 Technologies Used:
 ---------